bitcoin/bitcoin/contrib/README.md

 ### [Developer tools](/contrib/devtools) ###
 Specific tools for developers working on this repository.
-Contains the script `github-merge.py` for merging github pull requests securely and signing them using GPG.
+Contains the script `github-merge.py` for merging GitHub pull requests securely and signing them using GPG.

 ### [Verify-Commits](/contrib/verify-commits) ###
 Tool to verify that every merge commit was signed by a developer using the above `github-merge.py` script.